StevenH237/Synchrony-PowerSettings/doc/settings.md

-Power Settings supports settings in the `shared` and `entitySchema` modes only.
-For settings that use only those modes, it aims to be fully backwards compatible with the built-in settings API, such that you can simply change `require "necro.config.Settings"` to `require "PowerSettings.PowerSettings"` without breaking anything.
-If something breaks, please open an issue!
+PowerSettings is a mod to improve your settings-creation (and players' settings-setting) experience, adding extra options and types of settings on top of the existing settings API.

-But the main draw of Power Settings is its expanded settings types and options.
+It tries to be fully backwards compatible, such that you can simply change `require "necro.config.Settings"` to `require "PowerSettings.PowerSettings"`, but there are [some limitations](#limitations-on-backwards-compatibility) to this.

 # Extra setting options

 ## Global options
 * **`basicName`**: `string` - The name used on an option when basic settings are enabled.
 * **`ignoredIf`**: `bool` or `function` - The condition under which a setting should be ignored (`PowerSettings.get()` returns default value).
-If not specified, the setting is never ignored.
+If not specified, the setting is never ignored. *Note: Ignoring a setting **only** applies to `PowerSettings.get()`!*
 * **`ignoredIsNil`**: `bool` - If true, returns `nil` instead of the default value when the setting is ignored.
 * **`ignoredValue`**: `any` - If not nil, this value is returned instead of the default value when the setting is ignored.
 * **`refreshOnChange`**: `bool` - If true, changing the value causes a `Menu.update()`. *This doesn't seem to be working in recent Synchrony versions.*